kaddio/mdr/technical_documentation.md

 Full documentation of the system is kept up to date here: [System documentation and help pages](http://help.kaddio.com/help)

 Verification/Validation:

+In order to ensure repeatablity, security, stability Kaddio continuously perform:
 - Exploratory testing of every new feature and bug fix
 - Autmoatic unit & integration testing
 - Dataset-based AI validation
 - Manual test cases for clinical scenarios
+- When deemed necessary: Load tests performed on production like anonymized data

 Usability:
 - The product owners are responsible for the usability and checks the designs regularly with the users of the system.